Find schools

 The most important new water management proposal in California is the Delta Conveyance Project.
 The Delta is an integral component of California’s water distribution system: 50 percent of California’s water supply flows through it.
 Seismic threats, a rising sea level, and other consequences of climate change threaten it.
 The proposed Delta Conveyance Project would protect and preserve the Delta’s water supply by rehabilitating critical infrastructure and building new conveyance methods.

-“If the Delta Conveyance Project would have been in place, we could have captured an additional 228,000 acre-feet between January 1 and January 31 of 2023 to be moved to storage to meet future water supply needs,” White says.
+“If the Delta Conveyance Project had been in place, we could have captured an additional 228,000 acre-feet between January 1 and January 31 of 2023 to be moved to storage to meet future water supply needs,” White says.
 “That is about 35 percent of the total volume exported by the SWP in Water Year 2022.”

 Drought is complex.
-Like any environmental issue, it is the result of a wide variety of inputs, and relates to several fields of study.
+Like any environmental issue, it is the result of a wide variety of inputs and relates to several fields of study.
 Engineers need to collaborate across different disciplines to enable effective water management and collect more accurate data.

 “As California experiences more extreme wet and dry periods, it is critical for the State to deploy innovative forecasting and water management strategies to adapt to our changing climate,” White says.

 DWR is making big investments in its forecasting capabilities.
 It pulls data from aerial flights over the state’s river basins.
 DWR and federal and local water agencies have developed a Forecast-Informed Reservoir Operations (FIRO) program to use scientific improvements in forecasting atmospheric rivers to better anticipate and manage large storm events while maximizing opportunities to increase water supply.
-Machine learning allows DWR to consider, and analyze, more variables in its forecasting.
+Machine learning allows DWR to consider and analyze more variables in its forecasting.

 “We must continue investments in new technologies, like advancement in forecasting, atmospheric river research, aerial snow surveying, groundwater recharge, water recycling, and desalination, as well as the importance of modernizing our infrastructure and flood management system,” White says.